protontypes/agile-development-methods-and-strategies/README.md

 ### Unix Philosophy

-`Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement` (1978)
+Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement.
+(1978)

 The Unix philosophy favors composability as opposed to monolithic design:
 * Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new "features".